vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 If you are trying this on your own hosts, then for each host
 1. Download the [byoh-hostagent-linux-amd64](https://github.com/vmware-tanzu/cluster-api-provider-bringyourownhost/releases/download/v0.2.0/byoh-hostagent-linux-amd64)
-2. Copy the management cluster `kubeconfig` file as `management.conf`
+2. Copy the management cluster `kubeconfig` file as `management-cluster.conf`
 3. Start the agent
 ```shell
 ./byoh-hostagent-linux-amd64 -kubeconfig management-cluster.conf > byoh-agent.log 2>&1 &